forsurfing/forsurfing.github.io/docs/学习/四六级/index.md

 ### 努力

 - unremitting efforts have been made to achieve the goal Of implementing compulsory education nationwide.

+- Empowerment through critical thinking training  forsters analytical skills,postively influencing ondividual's decision-making capabilities in complex situations.

 ### 呼吁

 - It is incumbent upon the educational insititutions to integrate comprehensive digital literacy programs into their curriculas,providing students with not just techinical skills but also critical thinking and ethical awareness required tO navigate and succeed in the complexities of the digital age.